Bill Belichick: Spygate

-In an incident dubbed "Spygate," on September 9, 2007, NFL security caught a Patriots video assistant taping the New York Jets' defensive signals from the sidelines, which is not an approved location.
-The NFL rules state "No video recording devices of any kind are permitted to be in use in the coaches' booth, on the field, or in the locker room during the game."
+In an incident dubbed "Spygate", on September 9, 2007, NFL security caught a Patriots video assistant taping the New York Jets' defensive signals from the sidelines, which is not an approved location.
+The NFL rules state: "No video recording devices of any kind are permitted to be in use in the coaches' booth, on the field, or in the locker room during the game."
 Jets coach Eric Mangini, a former Patriots assistant, tipped off league officials that the Patriots might have been filming their signals.
 After the game, the Jets formally complained to the league.

 On September 13, the NFL fined Belichick $500,000—the largest fine ever imposed on a coach in the league's 87-year history, and fined the Patriots $250,000.
-Additionally, the Patriots forfeited their first-round draft pick in the 2008 NFL Draft.
+Additionally, the Patriots forfeited their first-round draft pick in the 2008 NFL draft.
 NFL Commissioner Roger Goodell, a former employee of the Jets, said that he fined the Patriots as a team because Belichick exercises so much control over the Patriots' on-field operations that "his actions and decisions are properly attributed to the club."
-Goodell considered suspending Belichick, but decided that taking away draft picks would be more severe in the long run.
-Gary Myers, New York Daily News columnist, stated Belichick should have been suspended by Goodell for the Patriots' next game against the Jets.
+Goodell considered suspending Belichick but decided that taking away draft picks would be more severe in the long run.
+Gary Myers, a columnist for New York's Daily News columnist, stated Belichick should have been suspended by Goodell for the Patriots' next game against the Jets.

 Belichick later issued the following statement:

 The sanctions against Belichick were the harshest imposed on a head coach in league history until the New Orleans Saints' Sean Payton was suspended for the entire 2012 season for covering up a scheme in which bounties were paid for deliberately knocking opponents out of games.

 Following the incident and its fallout, Belichick led the Patriots to a perfect 16–0 regular season record, and was awarded the 2007 NFL Coach of the Year Award, as voted on by the Associated Press.